Eredivisie Predictions & Betting 23/24: Round 20 - Football Oranje

 NEC Nijmegen v Heracles Almelo

 NEC have been extending their excellent form that has seen them propel into the European playoff positions, despite their tough run of games.
 Now they will be expected to beat Erwin van de Looi’s Heracles, who will sit in a compact 5-4-1.
-I think Rogier Meijer’s men have the quality and tactical edge here.
+I think Rogier Meijer’s men have the quality and tactical edge here even though they lost Magnus Mattsson to a big money move on transfer deadline day.

 2-0